vassilux/vorimport/README.md

 ***** Installation
-    Install mongodb and redis packages in the target system
+    Install mongodb and redis packages in the target system.

+	Note : mongodb v 2.6.1 is used.
+Installation of packages is processing by avor_installation script.
+	You can check this script for more information

     apt-get mongodb redis-server